nikitavoloboev/data/math/linear-algebra/linear-algebra.md

 # Linear algebra
 ## Notes
-- lots of matrices don't have an inverse
+- Lots of matrices don't have an inverse.